memoizr/snitch/guides/docs/in depth/Mastering-Snitch-BeforeAfter.md

-# Mastering Snitch Before and After Actions
+# Before and After Actions

 The Before and After action mechanism in Snitch provides a powerful way to run code around your route handlers.
 It allows you to execute logic before a request is processed and after a response is generated, which is useful for cross-cutting concerns such as logging, authentication, authorization, and performance monitoring.